Raymond Broshears: Background

 After enlisting in the Navy in the 1950s, Raymond Broshears was discharged for a head injury.
 He enrolled in the Pentecostal Robert E. Lee Bible College in Cleveland, Tennessee in the mid fifties, and became a travelling preacher in the early 1960s.
-His advocacy efforts included fronts such as gay rights and civil rights.
+He claimed to have been the roommate of David Ferrie, arrested for alleged involvement in the assassination of John F. Kennedy.
+However some have rejected his claim.

 Broshears moved west to Long Beach, California, and established a ministry and community centre on Skid Row designed to improve the quality of life for people living below the poverty line.
 By Christmas 1965 he moved to San Francisco where he lived for the rest of his life, having founded the short lived Lavendar Panthers, Gay Crusaider newsletters, and Open Hand, a center and food bank for poor gay people and others.

 The late 60s and early 70s were a dangerous time politically for queer people, and Broshears picked up on a lack of protection from local law enforcement.
 He created the Lavender Panthers in response.
 The organisation was formed in July 1973, following a violent attack outside of Broshears’ community centre, Helping Hands, that left him unconscious.